oshaw1/SyncScribe/README.md

 To launch the app locally move backend/.ebextensions/docker-compose.yml > SyncScribe/docker-compose.yml

 Then run from root: docker-compose up --build
+                    mongod --dbpath ./data/db

+You will need to setup and host a mongoDB server for local implementation
 ## Contributing

 We welcome contributions from the open-source community to enhance Sync Scribe and make it even better.
 If you have ideas for new features, improvements, or bug fixes, please follow these steps: